iszshara/Rust-Dashboard/README.md

 MAYBE

-#11 maybe add some symbols (e.g. to up and download
+#11 maybe add some symbols (e.g. to up and download)

-#12 maybe add scrollbar for processes block
+#12 maybe add scrollbar for processes block         > ✅ Task completed!

 #13 maybe add option to choose between a second layout (or only one box at the time)